 So what would this fair-trade market look like, exactly?
 And what would make it so much more ethical than buying your drugs out of the glovebox of your cousin’s Corolla?
 Well, for starters, it would mean you get to sidestep all the aforementioned moral trappings of supporting one of the world’s most prolific criminal industries.
 It would also probably mean that more of your money goes to the humble farmers at the cocaine’s primary country of origin, Colombia.

-The production of coca leaves in Columbia has reached record levels, with organised trafficking routes resulting in widespread availability and producing a booming cocaine trade that’s worth well over $100 billion a year—but most of those funds don’t ever make it back to Columbia itself.
+The production of coca leaves in Colombia has reached record levels, with organised trafficking routes resulting in widespread availability and producing a booming cocaine trade that’s worth well over $100 billion a year—but most of those funds don’t ever make it back to Colombia itself.
 The general idea of fair trade is that it helps producers—especially producers in developing countries—achieve better trading conditions, as well as improved social and environmental standards, and ultimately promotes sustainable development in the product’s country of origin.

 As GDS puts it: “the current mean global price of €80 per gram still leaves lots of money that could be more fairly distributed to producers and local healthcare, education, and social programs within producer and consumer countries.”
 On this model, Australians who are being forced to cough up more than $300 for a bag could take some comfort in the fact that at least some of their money’s going towards the local community of farmers who plucked the leaves from the branch in the first place.
 Indeed, if it was regulated in a way that cut the criminal element out of the equation, cocaine could be used as an invaluable trade resource to help elevate developing countries around the world—and recreational users could play some part in unlocking that better, brighter future.

-“Our study suggests that users would rather pay more to help reduce the collateral damage form the war on drugs and support farmers and economies in producer countries,” the GDS concludes.
+“Our study suggests that users would rather pay more to help reduce the collateral damage from the war on drugs and support farmers and economies in producer countries,” the GDS concludes.
 “Twenty-five percent of global cocaine revenue could build schools, hospitals, and educational opportunities to support the growth of democracy and equality in cultivating and consumer countries.

 “Consumers of drugs could offer the solution to many of the problems related to psychoactive substances, if only governments would give them a chance.”